TCOE: Building a Quality Framework with Business Process Testing

 What is triggering the growth in centers of excellence?
-Now more than ever enterprises are tasked with introducing innovative technologies and new systems at record speed – SAP HANA® in-memory databases, mobility, portal, and cloud technologies are in demand and driving the pace of innovation.
-This pressure is forcing enterprises to validate business processes and systems at faster rates, even as budget and staff constraints push IT teams to reduce costs.
-The trend also means increased emphasis on end-to-end business process validation to minimize business disruption when technology changes are introduced.
-Shortcuts can lead to quality issues and operational problems that organizations need to avoid.
+Now more than ever, enterprises are tasked with introducing new technologies and systems at record speed – SAP S/4HANA®, digital, mobile, and cloud technologies are in demand, driving the pace of change.
+This pressure is forcing enterprises to test at an increasing rate, even as budget and staff constraints grow ever tighter.
+The trend also means increased emphasis on end-to-end business process testing to minimize disruption when technology changes are introduced.
+Shortcuts can lead to quality issues and operational problems that organizations must avoid.

 Moving Up the Maturity Curve

-- SAP HANA® or major SAP® upgrades; other enterprise system deployments
+- SAP S/4HANA® or major SAP® upgrades

 - Project delays or budget overruns

-What are your most important objectives for a TCOE?
+Also consider: What are your most important objectives for a TCOE?

-- Faster projects and on-time, on-budget execution
+- Lower technology risk, Faster projects and on-time, on-budget execution

-- Increased pace of innovation
+- Increased ability to execute new innovation

 - Lower stress, increased staff job satisfaction, higher retention, and greater productivity

-Step 2 Start with a Project: Learn, Prove and Succeed – Incrementally
+Step 2 Start with a project, learn, prove and succeed – incrementally

 Step 3 Build a TCOE Program

-Step 4 Adopt Across the Enterprise
+Step 4 Enterprise level adoption

 Establish executive sponsorship.
-The single most important success factor in enterprise adoption of testing as a competency and the TCOE is strong executive sponsorship and an execution champion.
-Broad enterprise success cannot be achieved without strong sponsorship and leadership.
+The single most important success factor in enterprise adoption of test automation and the TCOE is strong top level sponsorship and an execution champion.
+Broad enterprise success can be difficult to achieve without strong leadership.